o3de/o3de.org/content/blog/posts/mps-blog.md

 ## Multiplayer Sample Game Design

-{{< image-width src="/images/blog/mps-sample/image02.png" width="100%" alt="MPS Game Design." >}} The MPS is a combination of player vs. player and player vs. environment.
-You and other players compete to earn as many points as you can before the match ends.
-Points are earned by picking up the gems that spawn around the level.
-Additionally, you and the rest of the players have an energy shield that protects you.
-When you shoot other players and when they shoot you, your shield is damaged.
-Once your shields are depleted, you will respawn, but at the cost of some of your accumulated points.
-If you cause another player to respawn, they will drop some of their gems for you to collect.
+{{< image-width src="/images/blog/mps-sample/image02.png" width="100%" alt="MPS Game Design." >}} MPS features player vs. player combat in a challenging environment.
+Players compete to collect gems and earn as many points as they can before the match ends.
+Players are protected by energy shields.
+When a player is shot, their shield takes damage.
+Once a player's shield is depleted, they drop some of their gems for other players to collect and respawn at the cost of some of their accumulated points.

 ### Gems & Rounds